coopdloop/starquill-k8s-pki-manager/README.md

 # Starquill - Kubernetes Certificate Management Suite

+⚠️IMPORTANT - THIS PROJECT IS IN EARLY TESTING AND PROBABLY HAS MANY BUGS - BASIC FUNCTIONALITY IS THERE⚠️

 Starquill is a comprehensive Kubernetes certificate management suite that combines a powerful Terminal User Interface (TUI) with a modern web application for visual cluster management.
 Built with Rust and React, it provides a robust solution for generating, distributing, and managing certificates across your Kubernetes cluster.